Wolfmyths/Genshin-Stopwatch/README.md

 + Slightly better notifications
 + Background pictures to choose from for the timers?
 + Translations? *(Not sure if this is necessary but if people want it I will make an effort)*
 + Mobile version? *In development!
-Release is still ETA*
+Release is still TBD*

 If you have a suggestion let me know!